SaintRyoh/rabbithole/README.md

 ln -s rabbithole ~/.config/awesome
 ```
 ### Post Installation
+After Rabbithole is now installed, we sill must configure everything.
 #### 4) Configuration
 Next, you will need to copy the configuration for picom and Rabbithole's settings to their appropriate places.
 ```picom